Financial Statement Audit: Tips & Insights on Tackling Your ...

 - Mandating frequent strategy reviews

 Operational risks, in large part, stem from breakdowns in internal processes and governance.
-System failures, data breaches, human error, and regulatory failures are just some of the operational risks that companies must manage.
+System failures, data breaches, human error, and regulatory failures are just some of the operational risks companies must manage.

 Using cybersecurity as an example, ERM can protect an organization by: